weaveworks-experiments/flux-classic/site/edgebal.md

+---
+layout: page
-# Edge balancer Docker image
+title: Edge balancer pre-baked image
+permalink: /edgebal.html
+---

-This is a pre-baked image that packages nginx with an Weave Flux listener which generates nginx configuration.
-The image entry point is supervisord, which runs both the agent and nginx.
+This is a pre-baked Docker image that packages nginx with a Weave Flux listener to generate its configuration.
+The image entry point is supervisord, which runs both the listener and nginx.

 ## What is its purpose